Exploded Manifolds: Almost complex structures

 A holomorphic curve is a holomorphic map of an exploded curve to an almost complex exploded manifold.

 A smooth or $\C\infty1$ exploded curve is a smooth or $\C\infty1$ map of an exploded curve to a exploded manifold. \end{defn}

-By a smooth component of a holomorphic curve $\ex C$, we shall mean a strata of $\ex C$ which is a connected, punctured Riemann surface.
-By an internal edge of $\ex C$ we shall mean a strata of $\ex C$ isomorphic to $\et 1{(0,l)}$.
-By a puncture or end of $\ex C$, we shall mean a strata of $\ex C$ isomorphic to $\et 1{(0,\infty)}$.
+\begin{itemize} \item By a smooth component of a holomorphic curve $\ex C$, we shall mean a stratum of $\ex C$ which is a connected, punctured Riemann surface. \item By an internal edge or node of $\ex C$ we shall mean a stratum of $\ex C$ isomorphic to $\et 1{(0,l)}$. \item By a puncture or end of $\ex C$, we shall mean a stratum of $\ex C$ isomorphic to $\et 1{(0,\infty)}$. \end{itemize}

 The information in a holomorphic curve $\ex C$ is equal to the information of a nodal Riemann surface plus gluing information for each node parametrized by $\mathbb C^{*}\e{(0,\infty)}$ (for more details of this gluing information see example \ref{local family model} on page \pageref{local family model}).

 With one exception, all strata of exploded curves are either smooth components, edges or punctures.
 The exception is $\ex T$.
 (Actually, there would be further exceptions if we had defined exploded manifolds differently, and allowed the quotient of $\ex T$ by $\tilde z\mapsto c\e a\tilde z$ to be an exploded manifold.)